-Welshman Ricky Valance had a UK Number 1 chart-topper in September 1960 with Tell Laura I Love Her despite the fact that the record was banned by the BBC (who tended to ignore any song which mentioned death).
+Welshman Ricky Valance had a UK #1 chart-topper in September 1960 with Tell Laura I Love Her despite the fact that the record was banned by the BBC (who tended to ignore any song which mentioned death).
 The record found great favour with Radio Luxembourg, who afforded it maximum airplay.